BridgetKhursheed/BridgetKhursheed/README.md

 They set to it: all the commuters pay my tithe in bread and sugar
 until the salt-licked windows bow down and reveal

 that bit of moor again.
 And it’s looking the other way.

+© extract from *Sometimes I can’t see out of my car without the windows open* by **Bridget Khursheed** first published in **Anthropocene** magazine.